What Gives Morocco Gold Its Flavour And Health Benefits?

 The taste of extra virgin olive oil can vary depending on the type of olives used, the climate where the olives were grown, and the time of year when the olives were harvested.
 And Morocco Gold is no exception.
 Extra virgin olive oil is made from the first cold pressing of olives and has a higher acidity than other types of olive oil.
 However, most extra virgin olive oils have a fruity taste with a slightly bitter aftertaste.
 This taste is due to the presence of polyphenols, which are antioxidants that can also be found in other fruits and vegetables.

-The Amount Of Polyphenols In Olive Oil Matters!
+The Amount Of Polyphenols In Extra Virgin Olive Oil Matters!

 The amount of polyphenols in extra virgin olive oil can vary depending on how the oil was produced, but it is typically lower than in other types of olive oil.
 As a result, extra virgin olive oil typically has a milder taste than other types of olive oil.